 Despite its limitations, your financial projection should give you an idea about how much finance you will need.
-Having adequate finance is probably the biggest hurdle for many new businesses.
-The obvious starting point is your own savings (but be careful of the capital gains consequences, if cashing in investments) and loans from family and friends.
+Having adequate finance is probably going to be the biggest hurdle for many people starting a new business.
+The obvious starting point is your own savings (but be careful of the capital gains consequences if cashing in investments) and loans from friends and family.
 If you do not have a track record in business, you might have to remortgage your home.
-Despite the introduction of tighter lending requirements, it is still possible to arrange deals and, although arrangement fees can be quite high, interest rates continue to be relatively low even with last November's doubling of the Bank Rate to 0.50%.
+Despite the introduction of tighter lending requirements, it's still possible to arrange deals and, although arrangement fees can be quite high, interest rates continue to be relatively low following the recent cut in the Bank Rate.
 However, some lenders will not permit remortgaging for business investment purposes.

-Planning point

-If feasible, test your product or services on a small scale by working part-time around your current employment before making a final decision.

-In some cases, a bank overdraft or business loan may be available.
-Other financing options include:

-Provider Details The Prince's Trust Loans of up to £5,000 for young people aged 18 to 30.
-The British Business Bank (funded by the Department for Business, Energy and Industrial Strategy) Start-up loans - up to £25,000 with a fixed interest rate of 6%.
-Enterprise Finance Guarantee Scheme - 75% of a loan from a bank or other financial institution is guaranteed.

-Further possibilities include commercial mortgages (useful if you are buying business premises) and grants (available from various sources).
+If feasible, test your product or services on a small scale by working part time around your current employment before making a final decision.
+In some cases a bank overdraft or business loan may be available, and there are specialist loans such as a loan of up to £7,500 from the Prince's Trust for young people aged 18 to 30.
+The British Business Bank (owned by the Department for Business, Energy and Industrial Strategy (BIS)) administers several programmes aimed at smaller businesses, including start up loans (up to £25,000 with a fixed interest rate of 6%) and the Enterprise Finance Guarantee Scheme (75% of a loan from a bank or other financial institution is guaranteed).
+Other possibilities include commercial mortgages (useful if you are buying business premises) and grants.
 A more recent development is the availability of online financing such as peer-to-peer lending and crowdfunding.